eloraiby/arabtype/README.md

 as published by the Free Software Foundation.

-Roughly speaking: it means that you can statically link with the code but you are obliged to make open your bug fixes and/or enhancement you do to the arabtype.c code.
+Roughly speaking: it means that you can statically link with the code but you are obliged to make open your bug fixes and/or enhancement to the arabtype.c/arabtype.h code.

 -----------------------------------------------------------------------
 The utf8.c file is under the following license: